Create an Event Monitoring Analytics App

 Assign Standard Permission Sets

-From Setup, enter Permission Sets in the Quick Find box, then select
+Permission Setsin the Quick Find box, then select Permission Sets.

 You can always create your own custom permission set by cloning a standard permission set.